JeanBarbosa27/pipefy-ui-clone-rocketseat-youtube/README.md

 - [Immer](https://github.com/immerjs/immer)

 ## Running locally
-This is a React project, so to run it in your local machine you'll need to have Node and NPM or Yarn installed.
+This is a React project, so to run it in your local machine you'll need to have Node and Yarn installed.
 With this set, open your favorite shell and run the commands below:
-1. `npm install` or `yarn`, to install the dependencies;
+1. `yarn`, to install the dependencies;
-2. `npm run start` or `yarn start`, to initialize the server.
+2. `yarn start`, to initialize the server.

 After that the application will be available at [http://localhost:3000](http://localhost:3000) and it will refresh when changes were done in the code.